hugobeheray/ING4S2/IS Security/Rapport/lab3.md

 - _The Server will answer to the Client:_

-  - _Create the  le ServerData and encrypt it thanks to MS._
+  - _Create the file ServerData and encrypt it thanks to MS._

   ```sh